Whataburger Double Meat Burger

 Double Meat Whataburger Nutritional Information

-Daily value (%DV) illustrates how much a nutrient contributes to a daily diet of 2,000 calories.
-Individual needs vary and your daily value may be lower or higher.
+Daily value (%DV) illustrates how much a nutrient in the burger contributes to a daily diet of 2,000 calories.
 Use the %DV to compare and balance foods with low or high levels of specific nutrients.

 Serving size: 1 Burger